top of page

 Predicting Water Demand With AI

-One of the most impactful uses of AI in water management is its ability to predict water demand.
+One of the most helpful uses of AI in smart water management is its ability to predict water demand.

 Detecting Leaks With AI-Driven Systems